IBMIntegration/jam-in-a-box/src/pages/api-connect/Lab1/index.md

 Before we can use API Connect we must publish an API to expose.
 We will deploy a Customer Database REST service and then we will download the OpenAPI file for the the Customer Database REST service that we deployed.

 1\.
-In a browser, enter the URL for the Platform Navigator that is provided by your instructor.
+In a browser, enter the URL for the Platform Navigator.
+Go to [FRQs](https://ibmintegration.github.io/jam-in-a-box/faq#TZ-ocp-console) to leran, how to access your enviroment.

 2\.
 Select the **Enterprise LDAP**: